 Your license was issued in EU/EFTA

-If you have a driving licence that was issued before 19 January 2013 in one of the countries of the EU or the EFTA, then you can carry on driving with your foreign driving licence for up to 15 years after the issue date.
-However, this is on the condition that your driving licence is still valid.
+If you have a driving licence that was issued in one of the countries of the EU or the EFTA, then you can carry on driving with your foreign driving licence for up to 15 years after the issue date.
+However, this is on the condition that your driving licence is still valid when registering in The Netherlands.
 If the validity of the driving licence expires before ten years after its issue date, you must exchange your foreign driving licence for a Dutch driving license.

 Driving licence issued outside EU/ EFTA

 If you have a valid driving licence that was issued outside one of the countries of the EU or the EFTA, or in the Netherlands Antilles or Aruba, you can use your license for another 185 days after becoming a resident in the Netherlands.
 During that period, you must obtain a Dutch driving licence.

 Find out more about the validity of your foreign license at the RDW website.
 Under certain conditions, you can exchange your license for a Dutch license.
 Read here how to meet these conditions and how to apply for a Dutch driving license.

 If you (or your dependents) want to get a Dutch license, you have to arrange a practical and theoretical test at the CBR.
 The tests are available in English as well.
 There are many different driving schools that can teach you to drive, or freshen up your experience a bit if needed.

 If you prefer to drive a moped, please note that a driving license for a car (B) or a motor bike (A) is needed.
 If you don’t have either of these licenses, you need to get a special moped license, “the AM category” on your driving license.
 Driving a moped is allowed from 16 years and up.